GlareDB/glaredb.github.io/docs/access/troubleshooting.md

 postgresql://<user>:<password>@proxy.glaredb.com:6543/<org-name>/<deployment-name>
 ```

-The main difference here the organization name being provided as part of the
+The main difference is the organization name being provided as part of the
 database name.

 For example, a deployment named "my_deployment" inside an organization named
-"my_org" would be formatted like so:
+"my_org" would be formatted as:

 ```text
 postgresql://<user>:<password>@proxy.glaredb.com:6543/my_org/my_deployment